Nyerguds/MobiusMapEditor/README.md

 * The editor no longer locks up when the Triggers dialog shows an empty list of Teamtypes or Triggers because none were made yet.
 * Saving a Red Alert mission as .ini will now actually write the file with .ini extension.
 * Removed Aircraft section handling from TD.
+* Like walls, overlay placement and removing can now be dragged to affect multiple cells.